|

 To remove a signal displayed in the graph, click x against a signal in the legend or uncheck a signal in the list.

-For information on general functionality, refer section Common features.
+For information on general functionality, refer to Common features.

 7 Report management